- About Us

 - Gift Certificates

 The original Clipper City was built as a cargo schooner just prior to the Civil War, then rebuilt from the original plans, on loan from the Smithsonian Institution, and recently refurbished.
-The new, restored Clipper City, with a length of 158 feet and a height of 120 feet, can comfortably sail 134 people — the most of any passenger sailboat in the United States.
-With its sweeping deck, full bar, and a diverse sail plan, this majestic schooner and its attentive crew sail daily from South Street Seaport, providing guests with a unique way to see Manhattan.
+The new, restored Clipper City, with a length of 158 feet and a height of 120 feet, can comfortably sail 130 people — the most of any passenger sailboat in the United States.
+With its sweeping deck, full bar, and a diverse sail plan, this majestic schooner and its attentive crew sail daily from Slip 2 at the South side of Battery Park, providing guests with a unique way to see Manhattan.

 The original 1854 Clipper City schooner came from the shipyard of Manitowoc, Wisconsin, a town soon nicknamed “Clipper City” because of its growing reputation for shipbuilding.
 The plans for Clipper City are in the permanent collection at the Smithsonian, and a replica cross-section of the boat is on permanent display at the Wisconsin Maritime Museum.
 In 1856, the U.S. Nautical Magazine & Naval Journal reported that Clipper City could sail from Chicago to Port Washington, Wisconsin, a full 115 miles, in just seven and a half hours.
 Built to haul lumber, she was enormously successful in her time.